Inside the Embryology Laboratory at Ovation Fertility San Antonio

 - Assisted embryo hatching has been shown to significantly increase pregnancy rates for couples with specific causes of infertility – including advanced maternal age and previous IVF failure.
 Whereas most IVF laboratories use an older technique that exposes embryos to acid as part of the hatching procedure, we use a microsurgical laser to minimize trauma to the embryos and avoid acid exposure altogether.

-Embryologists at San Antonio IVF play a significant role in increasing the chance for successful conception despite male or female infertility factors.
-Your embryology team at our San Antonio IVF facility treats each specimen as they would a patient—with care, concern and the highest level of professionalism.
+Embryologists at Ovation Fertility San Antonio play a significant role in increasing the chance for successful conception, despite male or female infertility factors.
+Your embryology team at our San Antonio IVF lab treats each specimen as they would a patient—with care, concern and the highest level of professionalism.

-Contact San Antonio IVF for more information regarding our laboratory procedures, personnel, and latest successes.
-We are committed to providing the highest quality, evidence-based IVF lab services by our world class embryologists and andrologists.
+Contact Ovation Fertility San Antonio for more information about our laboratory procedures, personnel and latest successes.
+We are committed to providing the highest-quality, evidence-based IVF lab services performed by our world-class embryologists and andrologists.